Learn more about our naturally based

 Health, Environment & Safety

-The products are also CE-marked, which means that the products meet the European Union's requirements regarding, among other things, the environment, health and safety.
+The products are also CE marked, which means that they meet European Union requirements in areas such as the environment, health, and safety.

 Cradle to cradle